 Cheapest non-owner car insurance companies in New Jersey

-Selective Insurance is the cheapest non-owner car insurance in New Jersey, with rates averaging $310.
-The second most affordable option in New Jersey is Travelers, with an average rate of $421.
+The cheapest non-owner car insurer in New Jersey is Selective Insurance, with rates averaging $310.
+The second cheapest New Jersey non-owner insurer is Travelers.
+Average rates are $421.

 CompanyAverage annual premiumAverage monthly premium